Gaussian Process Boosting: Combining Gaussian Process and Mixed Effects Models with Boosting

+The computational complexity of the GPBoost algorithm depends on the specific random effects model.
+For Gaussian processes, computational costs are dominated by the learning of the covariance parameters and the calculation of derivatives with respect to $F$.
+Specifically, the computational time and space complexity are $O(m^3)$ and $O(m^2)$, respectively, of a single evaluation of the likelihood or its gradient using the Cholesky decomposition when not applying an approximation for large data.
+Compared to this, the learning of trees is faster in the gradient boosting version and, except for the leaf updates, also in the hybrid gradient-Newton version.

-Finally, note that in linear mixed effects models, i.e. if $F(x)=x^T\beta$, $L(y,F,\theta)$ is usually optimized by first profiling out the fixed effect part and then optimizing over $\theta$ using, e.g., a quasi-Newton method.
+In linear mixed effects models, $L(y,F,\theta)$ is usually optimized by first profiling out the fixed effect part and then optimizing over $\theta$.
 In our case, this is not an option since there is no explicit solution for $F(\cdot)$ conditional on $\theta$.
-Also note that restricted maximum likelihood (REML) estimation is often used for linear mixed effects models since otherwise covariance parameter estimates can be biased.
-This is, however, not possible in our case.
-We conjecture that early stopping has a similar effect as it prevents overfitting.
+Also, note that restricted maximum likelihood (REML) estimation is often used for linear mixed effects models since otherwise covariance parameter estimates can be biased.
+This is, however, not applicable to our approach.